Thyroid Cancer: Tests After Diagnosis

 PET scan.
 If the thyroid cancer doesn't absorb iodine, this test may be used to look for cancer

 all over the body.
-Instead of iodine, a radioactive sugar is given.
-It collects in
+Instead of iodine, an IV radioactive sugar is given into a vein.

-the cancer cells over time.
+It collects in the cancer cells over time.
 A scan is done to look for it.
-This test is usually combined
+This test

 Laryngoscopy.
-In this procedure, the provider checks your voice box, or larynx, to see if the
+In this procedure, the healthcare provider checks your voice box, or larynx, to see

-thyroid tumor is pressing on your vocal cords.
-This can be done with special mirrors.
+if the thyroid tumor is pressing on your vocal cords.
+This can be done with special

+mirrors.
 Or the provider may use a very thin, flexible tube called a laryngoscope.
-This tube

-has a light and a lens on it.
-The provider can look through the lens and see what
+This tube has a light and a lens on it.
+The provider can look through the lens and

 Working with your healthcare provider